 Keep one or two reusable shopping bags in your car, your work tote, and in your gym bag – that way, you’ll have them handy when you make a last minute stop at the store – and you can feel good saying “no thanks” when you’re asked: “Paper or Plastic?”
 If you do have to take store bags, bring them back next time and use them again.

 When you shop for food, buy local if you can – you’ll support your local farmers and economy, plus imported food has a significant carbon footprint because of transport over long distances.
 Buy in bulk when you can, to reduce food packaging waste.
-Filter your tap water instead of buying individual water bottles.
+Another greener kitchen tip – filter your tap water instead of buying individual water bottles.